piyushagarwal08/Adhoc-ST-2019-/DAY23.md

   * Fixing an IP is termed as static ip

 ## Setting up static IP
-  * ping ip-address -> check if ip is working properly
+  * ping ip-address -> find a ip which shows Destination Host Unreachable
   * ping server-name (if not possible then set in resolv.conf )
-  * set ip
+  * set ip not reachable
   ```
   cd /etc/sysconfig/network-scripts/
   ```